tobyhodges/lesson-sprint-recommendations/after.md

-  To tell us about changes you would like to see to these recommendations, please email the authors (tobyhodges at carpentries dot org), [open an issue](https://github.com/tobyhodges/lesson-sprint-recommendations/issues/new) or contribute your changes directly in a [new Pull Request](https://github.com/tobyhodges/lesson-sprint-recommendations/pulls).
+  To tell us about changes you would like to see to these recommendations, please email the authors (tobyhodges at carpentries dot org), [open an issue](https://github.com/tobyhodges/lesson-sprint-recommendations/issues/new) or contribute your changes directly in a [new pull request](https://github.com/tobyhodges/lesson-sprint-recommendations/pulls).

 ## Recommendations for GitHub